|Written by Paul D. Race for Family Garden Trains(tm)|

 Clearcutting - In those days, the "industry standard" for logging companies was to cut down everything useful, and not worry about preserving anything that wasn't.
 Yes, this approach seems brutal by modern standards, but most of Tennessee, including land adjacent to Townsend's holdings had already been clearcut for other reasons, especially to make room for farms and houses (and eventually strip malls).
 Unlike those uses of the land, Townsend's purchase actually paved the way for a conservation effort that might never have come about otherwise.

 Settlements - Several "company towns" were established for the families of the workers.
 The company not only built "company stores" but also schools and churches.
 Townsend hired teachers for the one-room frame schoolhouses, and even both Methodist and Baptist ministers for the churches (nearly every family in that part of the country was one or the other).
-To see photos of some of the communities and resorts that the Little River Railroad served, click here.

 Some of the most temporary settlements were made up of "setoff houses," wooden cubes that could be moved by train.
 The museum has salvaged one, which they hope to restore to its early-20th-century appearance.
-The museum also has a nice page about them.
-Click here to see it.

 Moving Logs From the Farthest Reaches